isomerpages/moe-standrewsjc/_cca/Team SAJC/Track and Field.md

 lack experience or can’t run.
 Everybody can start somewhere and joining us may be a new experience for you!</p>
 <p>We welcome anyone, regardless of experience!
 We train hard and play hard
-thrice a week on Monday, Thursday and Saturday, focusing on stamina and strength training.</p>
+thrice a week on Monday, Thursday and Friday, focusing on stamina and strength training.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>